-These 5 amazing organizations are taking action to expedite equality and empower women to step up, fight back and support each other to build a better future for all of us.
-It’s incredibly scary entering an industry with such a large gender gap, but women in all aspects of the industry are building a landscape for the future where this is no longer supported.
-These badass, women-led organizations are doing the most to do their part in changing the future of the music industry.
-Check ‘em out.
-Get involved.
-Do your part. 💪🚺
+These 5 amazing organizations are taking action to expedite equality and empower women to step up, fight back, and build a better future for all of us.
+The music business has a long way to go towards reaching full equality for all gender expressions, but these badass, women-led organizations are doing their part in changing the future of the music industry. — Check them out, do your part, and get involved! ⚡️🚺

 Women Led Music Organizations You Should Join